-- conceptual model = the foundation of the interface. different user interfaces could be built upon it. - interface design translates the CM into things we can see and interact with.
-It involves design choices, but must stay faithful to the concepts and terminology of the CM.
+- Conceptual model = the foundation of the interface.
+Different user interfaces could be built upon it. - Interface design translates the conceptual model into things we can see and interact with.
+It involves design choices, but must stay faithful to the concepts and terminology of the conceptual model